antfu/antfu.me/pages/posts/why-not-prettier.md

 ## Wrapping Up

 This post is only trying to explain my personal experience and opinions.
 Of course, you can have different views and don't need to agree with me at all.
 Tools have different purposes and focuses, and there is no better or worse.
 It's just about using the right tools for the right circumstances.
-I will still be a happy user of Prettier in usages that I don't need maximum customizbility, and keep using ESLint exclusively for project source code.
+I will still be a happy user of Prettier in usages that I don't need maximum customizability, and keep using ESLint exclusively for project source code.

 Hope this could make myself clear and maybe give you some insights.
 Cheers!